Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 4: Reflection
 *Setting: Isabella's office, late at night, reflecting on the day's discussions with Marcus.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
-Can we truly balance innovation with the needs of society?"
+Can we truly balance innovation with the needs of society?
+I often feel torn between the urgency of progress and the responsibility to protect those who are vulnerable."
 ## Interaction Script for Isabella Torres

 ### Scene 1: Ethical Dilemma with Marcus Reynolds